filamentgroup/grunticon/README.md

 ## Browser testing results for icon output

 The generated asynchronous CSS loader script delivers an appropriate icon stylesheet depending on a device/browser's capabilities.
+Grunticon is supported in cases where icon fonts fail.

 Browsers that render the SVG data url stylesheet:
 - IE9